richfitz/rodeint/README.md

 An R interface to [odeint](http://headmyshoulder.github.io/odeint-v2/downloads.html), using [Rcpp](http://www.rcpp.org/) for glue.

 ## Documentation
 Reference documentation is available here [here](http://richfitz.github.io/rodeint/) (generated with [staticdocs](https://github.com/hadley/staticdocs)).
-Tutorial documentation and documentation for using compiled systems is not available yet.
+A tutorial introduction to making compiled systems is available [on the wiki](https://github.com/richfitz/rodeint/wiki/compiled).
+General tutorial documentation is not available yet.

 As an example of what I'm aiming for, [here](https://github.com/richfitz/rodeint/blob/master/inst/examples/harmonic_oscillator_cpp.cpp) is a simple harmonic oscillator, implemented as a function.
 The embedded R code at the bottom will run when passed through `Rcpp::sourceCpp`.